-I spent one month Backpacking Vietnam and I would say this is a good amount of time to travel the coast of Vietnam North to South or South to North without having to travel too fast and seeing pretty much all the towns and cities a long the way.
+I spent 1month Backpacking Vietnam and I would say this is a good amount of time to travel the coast of Vietnam North to South or South to North without having to travel too fast and seeing pretty much all the towns and cities along the way.

 Note – I travelled North to South which is how I’ll detail this but there’s no wrong way to travel!

-Well this is a non-brainer really.
-Halong Bay is one of the natural Wonders of the World and it certainly didn’t disappoint me so a trip here is a must.
+Well, this is a no-brainer really.
+Halong Bay is one of the natural wonders of the world and it certainly didn’t disappoint me so a trip here is a must.

 The port where you leave to see Halong Bay is a good 4-5 hour drive from Vietnam’s Northern City of Hanoi.
 I liked Hanoi but a day there is enough if you’re short on time so make sure you get to Hanoi and leave for Halong Bay asap.

 Halong Bay tours are sold in the many many travels agents all around Hanoi so it won’t be hard to get a next day booking and although there are day tours available with the amount of travel time it takes to get there you should definitely factor in a 1 or 2 night trip.
 I did a 1 night trip and it was probably the highlight of my time in Vietnam.
-Read more about my Halong Bay experience here!
-And a Guide to Halong Bay here.
+Read a Guide to Halong Bay here.

 If you have time to get to Hue and then bike down to Hoi An then this is an absolute must!
 If not then you can fly into Danang which is a short journey away from Hoi An as Hoi An doesn’t have an airport.

-Definitely factor a few days in Hoi An to bike around the town, soak in the culture, hit the beach and basically feel like you’re on holiday!
+Definitely factor a few days in Hoi An to do all the things to do in Hoi An like biking around the town, soaking in the culture, going to the beach and basically feel like you’re on holiday!

 There are so many activities to do in Vietnam, look here for all of the fun things to do in Vietnam!